kt3k/subclass/README.md

 ```

-# other approaches to write class in ES5
+# Other approaches to write classes in ES5

 - [runtime]
   - Ext JS ( Ext.extend )